ldirocco/DIAMIN/README.md

 The primary usage for DIAMIN is as a software library aimed to simplify the development of distributed applications for the efficient analysis of large-scale molecular interaction networks.
 In the following we describe the example of the development of a Java application for the evaluation of the Kleinberg dispersion measure on an input molecular network.

-### Example: Kleinberg dispersion computation.
+### Example 3: Kleinberg dispersion computation.
 Intuitively, the Kleinberg dispersion quantifies how _not well-connected_ is the  common neighborhood of two interactors _u_ and _v_ in a Molecular Interaction Network.
 It takes into account both the size and the connectivity of  the common neighborhood of _u_ and _v_.
 In the following, we provide the Java code that implements the Kleinberg dispersion computation using the _DIAMIN_ library.
+The provided code starts from a graph initially stored on disk as a text file and evaluates the Kleinberg dispersion, with respect to two interactors, as reported by the *interactors*.
+The result is saved in the *kleinberg_dispersion* variable and, then, printed on screen.
 A step-by-step description of the code is provided in the [Manual.pdf](https://github.com/ldirocco/DIAMIN/blob/master/Manual.pdf).

   ```java